department-of-veterans-affairs/vagov-content/pages/life-insurance/update-beneficiaries-update-rewrite.md

           </p>
         </li>
       </ol>
-    <h3>Changing life insurance information for a competent Veteran:</h3><br>
+    <h3>Changing life insurance beneficiary information for a competent Veteran:</h3><br>
-    If you’re changing information for a competent Veteran, review the following options and decide which one applies to you:
+    If you’re changing beneficiary information for a competent Veteran, review the following options and decide which one applies to you:
       <br>
       <br>
         <ul>